madler/infgen/README.md

 ------------

 Simply compile `infgen.c`, and provide the compressed data to stdin.
 The disassembled output will be written to stdout.
+The zlib library needs to be linked for CRC-32 functionality that is used on PNG input.

 Test
 ----